OFDD Community Support Initiative

 The department of Radiation Oncology continues to recognize gender disparities and plans to create a program dedicated to facilitating networking events for women faculty and trainees.
 Our program will consist of bi-annual events aimed to connect women faculty, residents, and trainees professionally and personally, and seeks to foster role model relationships.
 Radiation Oncology includes 3 geographically separated divisions (Radiation Therapy, Physics, and Radiobiology), with 3 satellites in addition to our main site, and our program will promote camaraderie between all ranks and groups of women, and thus support the variety of issues experienced among women in the Department of Radiation Oncology.

-This group of psychiatry faculty came together as the result of our common areas of work providing care for minority populations and our experiences as professional women of color.
-We believe it is important to be proactive in providing peer support to address the reality of institutional gender inequities and ensure women of color faculty have the support they need to continue to progress in their careers.
+This group of psychiatry faculty came together as the result of our common areas of work providing care for minoritized populations and our experiences as professional women of color.
+We believe it is important to be proactive in addressing institutional gender inequities and ensure women of color faculty have the support they need to continue to progress in their careers.
 The OFDD Community Support Initiative will help this group to meet regularly and invite other faculty to join the peer network.
 This effort is synergistic with efforts within the Department of Psychiatry and Behavioral Sciences to address diversity and inclusion and how diversity care is organized.
 It is also aligned with our individual roles in regional and national organizations focused on minority mental health and minority faculty mental health.

 Stanford Medicine Black Faculty Affinity Meetings (BFAM)

 The Black Faculty Affinity Meetings (BFAM) was created with the purpose of networking and social engagement of Stanford medicine faculty across all clinical lines and departments.
 BFAM would serve the critical need for representation and advancement of African-American and Black physicians in academic medicine at Stanford SOM.
 According to the Journal of the National Medical Association and the Census Bureau, only 13% of the US population identifies as African-American, and roughly 4% are Black physicians.
 When we look at this data for Stanford SOM Diversity Dashboard, in 2019, we are below the national average, with ~1.8% African-American physicians in faculty positions, and only 1.5% advancing to the ranks of full professor across all SOM departments.
-Now, more than ever this type of community building is necessary to create opportunities for career mentoring, research collaboration, and foster collective support to retain our Black faculty.
-BFAM would meet quarterly to allow for a safe space for Black faculty to engage in timely and purposeful dialogue around critical issues affecting physicians of color and continue to make indelible contributions to the Stanford Medical community and beyond.
+Now, more than ever this type of community building is necessary to create opportunities for career mentoring, research collaboration, and foster collective support for our Black faculty.

 José G. Vilches-Moure, DVM, PhD, DACVP